repozilla2/sentinel-proxy/docs/EVIDENCE_PHILOSOPHY.md

 The Core Principle

-If a third party cannot independently reproduce the safety claim, the claim does not count.
+If a third party cannot independently reproduce the conformance claim, the claim does not count.

 This principle governs:
 	•	code changes